First passage of a diffusing particle under stochastic resetting in bounded domains with spherical symmetry

-Let us begin with a general theory for a freely diffusive particle in a bounded domain with absorbing boundaries.
-Denote by $Q_0(\bme{x},t)$ the survival probability of the particle up to time $t$ starting from position $\bme{x}$ in the absence of resetting, which satisfies a backward Fokker-Planck equation \cite{evans2011diffusion},
+Let us begin with a general theory for a freely diffusive particle in a bounded domain $\Omega$ with absorbing boundaries (denoted by $\partial \Omega$) in the absence of resetting.
+Letting $p(\bme{x}, t|\bme{x}_0)$ denote the conditional probability density of finding the particle at a position $\bme{x}$ at time $t$, provided that its initial position was $\bme{x}_0 \in \Omega$, we write down the Fokker–Planck equation for the process,